-Recommendation A1 (to units): Consider developing transparent practices related to salary structure and assessment processes, prioritizing cooperative and proactive remedial efforts to inclusively address identified salary inequities through informal resolution processes over escalation to formal grievance processes.
-Such practices should make transparent to all unit faculty how and when salaries are being assessed for inequity (including relevant assessment methodologies) as well as sharing findings related to any faculty member's salary with that faculty member.
+Recommendation A1 (to units): Adopt promising practices related to salary structure and assessment process transparency, prioritizing cooperative and proactive remedial efforts to inclusively address identified salary inequities through informal resolution processes over escalation to formal grievance processes.

 Unlike other salary practices, which can actively contribute to salary structure problems by setting or raising salaries in a way that creates or widens inequities, auditing practices only contribute passively, by omission, when they fail to identify existing inequities or the salary-affecting actions that contribute to them.
-Good auditing practices are those which do not fail in this way, and thus facilitate identification and expeditious rectification of existing inequities, thereby forming an essential component of effective salary equity efforts.
-The failure to identify and thus prevent new inequities (or rectify existing ones) can thus be treated as a contributing factor to these inequities, so we here make several recommendations designed to improve salary structure auditing practices at various levels.
+The failure to prevent new inequities or rectify existing ones can thus be treated as a contributing factor to these inequities, so we here make several recommendations designed to improve salary structure auditing practices at various levels.